 Directive 2003/59/EC states that drivers of motor vehicles for the carriage of goods or passengers in the EU must hold certificates of attendance (the Directives calls them “certificates of professional competence”) issued by the competent authorities of an EU Member State or by an approved training centre in an EU Member State.
 The Agreement provides for a comparable certificate of professional competence for international transport between the United Kingdom and the EU.

-After the end of the transition period on 31 December 2020, a driving licence issued by the United Kingdom will no longer be recognized by Member States on the basis of Article 2 of Directive 2006/126/EC.
+Since the end of the transition period on 31 December 2020, a driving licence issued by the United Kingdom has no longer been recognized by Member States on the basis of Article 2 of Directive 2006/126/EC.

-The recognition of driving licenses issued by third countries is not addressed by Union law but regulated at Member States level.
+The recognition of driving licences issued by third countries is not addressed by Union law but regulated at Member States level.

 After taking up normal residence in Germany, holders of a foreign driving licence are normally allowed to drive motor vehicles for another six months, within the scope of their entitlement.

 If you have questions concerning the calculation of the six-month period in the case of holders of a United Kingdom driving licence who already live in Germany, please contact the Transport Ministry of your federal state that is responsible for the enforcement of driver licensing legislation or the driver licensing authority responsible for your place of residence.

 Holders of a UK driving licence wishing to convert it into a German driving licence may currently do so without having to take a theory or practical driving test.
 Germany will enter into a corresponding agreement on reciprocity with the United Kingdom.

 Driver attestation for third-country drivers